simoninireland/epydemic/doc/cookbook/compare-series.rst

 longer than others.
 We therefore need to extract the sample points of the *longest* experimental run, and use these as column labels.
-Shorter runs will then get ``NaN`` ("not a number") values for times they didn't sample, and this won't affect any statistics we compute later.
+Shorter runs will then get ``NaN`` ("not a number") values for times that they didn't sample, and this won't affect any statistics we compute later.
 The incantation to do this is:

 .. code-block:: python